zazuko/travertin/README.md

-# Zazuko aLOD
+# Zazuko Travertin

-Zazuko aLOD is a software to manage archival finding aids using Linked Data technologies.
+Zazuko Travertin is a software to manage archival finding aids using Linked Data technologies.
 You can find an example installation with data from Swiss archives at [data.alod.ch](http://data.alod.ch/zack/).